core-wg/comi/draft-ietf-core-comi.md

 Each response payload carries one or multiple notifications.
-The number of notifications reported, and the conditions used to remove notifications from the reported list is left to implementers.
+The number of notifications reported, and the conditions used to remove notifications from the reported list are left to implementers.
 When multiple notifications are reported, they MUST be ordered starting from the newest notification at index zero.